ste616/atca-training/src/apps/nvis/README.md

 with respect to the reference antenna), and the delay between the X and Y receptors given as `XY` for each antenna.

-The delay will only be corrected for the **nncal** cycles selected.
+When used without arguments, the delay will only be corrected for the **nncal** cycles selected.
+If used with the *before* argument, all cycles up to and including the first cycle in the **nncal** selection will be corrected.
+If used with the *after* argument, all cycles beginning with the last cycle in the **nncal** selection and afterwards will be corrected.
+If used with the *all* argument, all data will be corrected.

 While the server recomputes the data, `nvis` will continue to show the current data.

 ---